What is the federal gift and estate tax?

-Generally, the federal government imposes a gift tax on any transfer of property by gift from a person that is a United States citizen or resident alien during the person’s life.
+The federal government imposes a gift tax on any transfer of property by gift from a person that is a United States citizen or resident alien during the person’s life.
 The government also imposes an estate tax for the transfer of your property at your death.
 Both the gift and estate taxes are subject to certain deductions, credits and exclusions.
 Gift and estate taxes work in unison to catch transfers of your property during your life and upon your death.
 Taxable gifts made after 1976 are added back into your estate prior to calculating estate taxes.
 Any amounts you previously paid in gift taxes are then subtracted from the estate taxes due.
 The estate tax is in addition to income tax and probate costs.

 Generally, your estate will have to pay a federal estate tax if the net value of your estate plus prior taxable gifts exceeds the applicable exemption amount in the year of your death, subject to any deductions and exclusions.
-The following is a schedule of the amount of the estate tax exemption amount:

 In addition to the estate tax exemption, an estate is entitled to a marital deduction for all gifts passing to the surviving spouse.
 An estate is also allowed a deduction for gifts to charity.
 There is no limit on the amount of either deduction.
-There are numerous other deductions that may be available to an estate, including deductions for expenses of administration.
+There are other deductions that may be available to an estate, including deductions for expenses of administration.

 Does North Carolina have a gift and estate tax?